 Sometimes all you need is a nifty getaway.
 Whether it’s a weekend in the city with your best friend or a country retreat with your other half, getting away for a couple of days can do the world of good to your mood.
 It also gives you the chance to explore somewhere new!
-Take a look at The North Lakes Hotel.
-With its cosy lounge and open fire, it’s one of our favourite break destinations in the winter time.
+Take a look at the Beech Hill Hotel & Spa in Windermere.
+With its cosy bedrooms and luxurious leisure facilities, it’s one of our favourite break destinations in the winter time.

 As well as long scenic walks with a loved one, enjoying a bit of regular exercise is guaranteed to boost your happiness and concentration.
 No matter what your reason (toning, weight loss, general fitness), finding a type of exercise you really enjoy makes all the difference.
 My latest thing is hula-hooping – a great way to keep fit AND feel like you’re six again!

 Christmas and birthdays and festivities – oh my!
 Winter is so very expensive.
 But with some careful planning in advance, those stocking fillers and tubs of truffles will be easy to buy.
 By putting some money aside in the run-up to such a busy season, you’ll be able to sit back and actually enjoy winter shopping, seeing friends and travelling around.
 You might even have money spare for a few ‘Perk-Me-Up’ treats come January!